How to Start a Podcast: The Ultimate Step-by-Step Guide for Beginners

 How podcasts work

-Step #1: Choose a topic you love
+Step #1: Choose a Topic You’re Passionate About

 There are three main options to choose a title for your podcast: